xi72yow/cursor-linux-installer/README.md

 After installation, you can use the `cursor` command to launch Cursor or update it:

 - To launch Cursor: `cursor`
-- To update Cursor: `cursor --update`
+- To update Cursor: `cursor --update [options]`
+  - Update to stable version: `cursor --update` or `cursor --update stable`
+  - Update to latest version: `cursor --update latest`
+  - Additional arguments can be passed after `--update` to control the update behavior
+- To check Cursor version: `cursor --version` or `cursor -v`
+  - Shows the installed version of Cursor if available
+  - Returns an error if Cursor is not installed or version cannot be determined

 ## Note